30 Jan 2007

 It's a historical novel which seemed very well-researched from the military point of view.
 Unfortunately I'm not particularly interested in war, and know very little about this period.

 Worse still, the people in the book do not seem particularly believable.
-Their language often comes across as far too modern for the late 19th century, and their discussions are entirely unlike that I could imagine any young women having.
+Their language often comes across as far too modern for the late 19th century, and their discussions are entirely unlike anything I could imagine any young women having.

 I wanted to like Victoria.
 But I simply could not identify with her - or, indeed, with any of the other characters - in any way.
 Moreover I found parts of the book distinctly sordid and distasteful.
 Having said that, since I didn't feel anything for any of the people, I didn't feel any pain when they died horrible deaths or suffered unpleasant experiences.

 I kept reading (skimming some of the duller parts) as there was a sort of compulsiveness about the plot.
 But despite the main characters being women, it felt far too masculine a book.
-Not recommended.

 Then, when I researched the author to write this review, I learned that 'Caroline Grey' is in fact a man using a pseudonym.